Wernicke's area

-Wernicke's area (/ˈvɛərnᵻkə/; /de/), also called Wernicke's speech area, is one of the two parts of the brain that are linked to speech, the other being Broca's area.
-It is involved in the comprehension of written and spoken language, in contrast to Broca's area, which is primarily involved in the production of language.
-It is traditionally thought to reside in Brodmann area 22, located in the superior temporal gyrus in the dominant cerebral hemisphere, which is the left hemisphere in about 95% of right-handed individuals and 70% of left-handed individuals.
+Wernicke's area (/ˈvɛərnᵻkə/; /de/), sometimes referred to as Wernicke's speech region, is one of the two principal regions of the brain associated with language, the other being Broca's area.
+This region plays a major role in understanding both spoken and written language, while Broca's area is mainly responsible for producing speech.
+Traditionally, Wernicke's area has been described as lying within Brodmann area 22 in the superior temporal gyrus of the dominant hemisphere, typically the left hemisphere in roughly 95% of right-handed individuals and about 70% of left-handed people.